What Are the 3 Main Types of Aged Care Services in Australia

 3. Home Care

-Home care allows for everyday living in a senior's own home, while still receiving all the health care support services they need.
-It can be a great option for residents that needs extra help in and around the house, where they can still live independently and happily and remain in familiar surroundings.
+Home care allows for everyday living in a senior's home, while still receiving all the health care support services they need.
+It can be a great option for residents who need extra help in and around the house, where they can still live independently and happily and remain in familiar surroundings.
 It's also a convenient option if family members are not easily accessible as it can provide them with relief.

 Home aged care programs also help seniors to get out of the house, whether it's doing exercise, pursuing hobbies or even socialising.
 Should you request, home carers can even visit family members or accompany you on holidays to ensure your safety and wellbeing needs are met.